feerposser/docker-env-list-tutorial/readme.md

 `docker run -p 80:5000 --name testing -e NAME=myname -d docker-tutorial-image`

-<p>The command above connect the 80 host port to the 5000 container port.
-The --name flag set a name to the container, wich you can check by typing the command:</p>
+The command above connect the 80 host port to the 5000 container port, wich is the port running the Flask service.
+The --name flag set a name to the container, wich you can check by typing the command:

 `docker ps`

-<p>and checking the name column.
+and searching for name column with container called 'testing' or any name that you settled.
 The -e flag is who insert the variables in the container.
-The -e is folowed by this sintax:</p>
+The -e is folowed by this sintax:

 `VARIABLE=VALUE`

+This will create inside the container a environment variable with the name and value that you type.
+After start the container you can check this by going inside the container with command `docker exec -it container-name bash` and run the `set` command.

-<p>The -d flag runs the container in background.
-Last but not least, the tag image used in the build section.</p>
+The -d flag runs the container in background.
+Last but not least, the tag image used in the build section.

-<p>Now, we can open the browser and check the results by fallowing the URL:</p>
+Now, we can open the browser and check the results by fallowing the URL:

 `http://localhost`.